 - The General Waitlist is not ranked and any student can be offered a room at any time.
 However, halls will take into consideration priority groups and any specific circumstances.

 It is important to note that any hall can offer a room at any time.
 It is the student's decision to accept or decline the offer.
-If the offer is declined or expired and the student wishes to remain on the General Waitlist, they must inform Accommodation Services of their decision.
+A student cannot be offered a room and stay on the General Waitlist at the same time.

-The University of Canterbury has partnership agreements with Arcady Hall, College House, Rochester and Rutherford Hall, and UniLodge (Campus Houses, Hayashi, Ilam Student Accommodation, Kirkwood Avenue Hall, Sonoda, Tupuānuku, University Hall) as specialist accommodation providers.
+The University of Canterbury has partnership agreements with Arcady Hall, College House, Rochester and Rutherford Hall, and UniLodge (Campus Houses, Hayashi, Ilam Student Accommodation, Sonoda, Tupuānuku, Tupuarangi, University Hall) as specialist accommodation providers.
 A residential contract is, therefore, a legal binding document between the individual hall of residence and the student - please read the terms and conditions carefully, particularly in regard to penalties to withdraw from a contract, once signed.